'Rolling Stone' Kuai ke bei

 The set consists of a teapot with built-in strainer and ear-like handles to prevent burning with a matching cup, and comes in crackle-glazed stony blue or marble white.
 The cracks will stain prettily with age and tea consumption, but will remain, as its metaphorical namesake, free of moss.

-For an accompanying tea for those on the move, be it morning, noon, or night, consider a robust green tee, like Yunsi or Biluochun.
+For an accompanying tea for those on the move, be it morning, noon, or night, we recommend a robust green tee, like Yunsi or Biluochun.
+For a gongfu set with more cups for sharing, consider our Gongfu Travel Set.

 - MATERIAL: Ceramic